-A tummy tuck, or abdominoplasty, is a plastic surgery procedure that surgically reduces excess abdominal skin and fat, then tightens the muscles of the abdominal wall and tightens and smoothes the area around the navel.
+A tummy tuck, or abdominoplasty, is a plastic surgery procedure that extracts excess abdominal skin and fat, then tightens the muscles of the abdominal wall and tightens and smoothes the area around the navel.
 A tummy tuck will be slimmer and trimmer not only in the waistline, but all the way from your upper abdomen down to your bikini line.

 Is a tummy tuck right for you?

 A tummy tuck is best suited to women and men who are in relatively good shape, but have loose abdominal skin and/or abdominal fat that won’t respond to dieting or exercise.

 If you have borne several children, your abdominal muscles and skin may have been stretched beyond the point where they can return to normal.
 A tummy tuck might be the answer to getting your pre-pregnancy tummy back.

 Who is a good candidate for a tummy tuck?

 You may be a good candidate for a tummy tuck if you have:

 - An abdomen that protrudes and is out of proportion to the rest of your body

 - Weakened abdominal muscles due to pregnancy or aging